St. John’s reminding users about use of off-road vehicles after weekend incident

-The City of St. John’s is reminding dirt bikes, ATVs, UTV and 4x4s users about the proper use of the vehicles after an incident this past weekend.
+The City of St. John’s is reminding dirt bikes, ATVs, UTV and 4x4s users about the proper use of the vehicles after an incident last weekend.

 Off-road vehicles are not permitted on City property including sports fields, as they can cause significant damage.
 This past weekend a gate was broken at the soccer field at McNiven Place and a UTV was used on the field, leaving damage.